backtrace-labs/umash/README.md

 Help wanted
 -----------

-The UMASH algorithm is now frozen.
-However, there's plenty of work
-left:

-1. The block fingerprinting loop could be vastly improved, especially with AVX-256.
+The UMASH algorithm is now frozen, but the implementation isn't.
+In addition to regular maintenance and portability work, we are open to expanding the library's capabilities.
+For example:

-2. We currently only use incremental and one-shot hashing interfaces.
+1. We currently only use incremental and one-shot hashing interfaces.
 If someone needs parallel hashing, we can collaborate to find out what that interface should look like.
-3. How fast could we go on a GPU?
+2. How fast could we go on a GPU?

-And of course, portability to other C compilers or platforms is interesting.